 The Drosha cleaves the dsRNA hairpin duplex and generates the 5’ phosphate and 2 nucleotide overhang at the 3’ OH end (as like the siRNA).

-These precursor-miRNA transfer to the cytoplasm by the protein called the transportin 5 and in the cytoplasm, it is converted into the mature miRNA or miRNA by the another RNase III called the Dicer.
+These precursor-miRNA transfer to the cytoplasm by the protein called the transportin 5 and in the cytoplasm, it is converted into the mature miRNA or miRNA by another RNase III called the Dicer.

-Contrary to this, in plants, the entire process of the miRNA maturation occurs only in the nucleus and instead of Dicer, the protein is known as DCL1 (Dicer-like 1 protein) govern the entire process.
+Contrary to this, in plants, the entire process of the miRNA maturation occurs only in the nucleus and instead of Dicer, the protein is known as DCL1 (Dicer-like 1 protein) governs the entire process.

 Processing in the cytoplasm:

 Now the pre-miRNA is transported through the nuclear pores to the cytoplasm using the exportin5, the EXP5 or exportin 5 is a RanGTP-dependent nuclear transport receptor protein.